LostCarcosa/Carcosas-Lancer-Macros/README.md

 A macro that allows you to quickly create drawings in foundry to denote zones/cover/etc. Use the Political Map Overlay module to actually color the zones, then use this macro to quickly convert them into Foundry drawings.
 Can also convert Political Map Overlay zones into walls & difficult terrain (from Monk's Enhanced Terrain layer module).
 Highly customizable.

+## Political Map Overlay Converter
+Requires: Advanced Macros, Math.js

+Filename: lancer_quick_combat_builder

+A script that takes a text description of an encounter composition as input, and creates all the NPCs for you, complete with class/templates/optionals.
+Will also auto-assign art if you have the tokens uploaded.
+All NPCs are created into a folder of your choice.
+See header of macro for details on usage/formatting.

 ## Troubleshooting
 I maintain a thread on the PILOT.NET discord server, which you can access [here](https://discord.com/channels/426286410496999425/1092876995341328445); if you need help getting these macros to work or you think you've found a bug or something, you can contact me there (ideally with your Foundry version, Lancer version, a description of your workflow, and screenshots of errors, if any).